UbuntuKylin/kylin-user-guide/data/guide/simple-scan/en_US/index.md

 ## Advanced Function
 ### Reorder Pages
-Click "Document" > "Reorder Pages" to set the way to arrange scanning files, as shown below.
+Click "Document" > "Reorder Pages" to set the way to arrange scanning files, as shown in Fig 4.

 ![Fig 4 Reorder pages](image/4.png)